luisatheodoro/bank-tech-test/README.md

 ## My approach
 With this project I followed a strict TDD approach, writing a feature and unit test first and seeing it fail, with each error message I would fix it until I had a passing test.
+Tried to follow responsibility principle and each class and method only knows what they need to.

 ## My Structure
-Bank Account - Responsible for managing everything related to a bank account like balance, transactions and name.
+Bank Account - Responsible for managing everything related to a bank account like balance, transactions history and name.
+Transaction - Responsible to creating individual transaction to be stored in the bank account transactions.
-Date - Responsible for formatting date.
+Date - Responsible for formatting date method.
 Statement - Responsible for formatting and printing the statement.

 ## Cloning the project to your computer